Posted on December 17 2020

 Shampoo and Conditioner

 Like biological hair, wigs need to be washed regularly to maintain their integrity.
 You can’t just pick up a bottle of a normal shampoo to use on a wig.
 Both human and synthetic hair wigs need specially formulated products.
-We love the Beautimark cleansing duo!
+We love the 3pc Synthetic Must Haves by BeautiMark that has both the shampoo and conditioner you need!

 Who doesn’t love dry shampoo?
 It is easily my favorite hair product ever.
 With a spray or two, two-day hair is magically transformed!
 Dry shampoos are especially great for wigs because it can reduce shine that can give a “wiggy” appearance.

 Without a good detangling spray, tools like wig combs can get tangled up in a wig.
 This can especially happen in the back!
-To minimize this problem, use a detangler like this one from Jon Renau.
+To minimize this problem, use a detangler like the Smooth Detangler from BeautiMark

 I cannot emphasize this enough: wig caps make wearing wigs so much more comfortable.
 They secure your biological hair and helps your wig stay in place so you won’t have to stress about whether or not your wig will stay put.